What To Do If Your Spousal Open Work Permit Is Refused

 • Resubmit only if you can provide new or stronger evidence that addresses the refusal reasons.

-When preparing a resubmission, review the refusal letter carefully and make sure each concern is clearly addressed.
-Adding missing documents, clearer proof, or a short explanation letter can help show how the new application resolves the issues identified by the officer.
+When preparing a resubmission, review the refusal letter carefully and address each concern directly.
+Add the missing documents, stronger evidence, and a short explanation letter if needed to show how the new application resolves the refusal reasons.
+Submitting essentially the same application again without meaningful improvements usually leads to the same result.

 Reconsideration